 The Chet Atkins endorsed Gretsch models, The Country Gentleman, Nashville, and Tennessean

-Gretsch Chet Atkins Country Gentleman PX 6122 - Give Your Sound the Professional Edge (1972)
+Gretsch Chet Atkins Country Gentleman 6122 - Give Your Sound the Professional Edge (1972)

 1972 Gretsch advertisement for three Gretsch semi-acoustic electric guitars: the Country Gentleman, Nashville and Tennesean